mvolkmann/blog/src/ocaml.md

 ML influenced the design of many other languages including Clojure, Elm, Haskell, Erlang, Rust, and Scala.

-Supposedly the OCaml compiler is much faster than the Haskell compiler.
+The OCaml compiler is implemented in OCaml.
-TODO: Verify this.
+It is typically faster than the Haskell compiler.

 OCaml source files have the extension `.ml` which stands for "meta language".